 If there is a volcanic eruption:

-- stay inside with the windows and doors shut and place damp towels at door thresholds and other draft sources, if ash is falling in your area
+- if ash is falling in your area, stay inside with the windows and doors shut and place damp towels at door thresholds and other draft sources

-- when ash has ceased to fall or you need to go outside, wear a disposable face-mask if available and change it frequently
+- when ash stops falling or you need to go outside, wear a disposable face-mask and change it frequently

 - wear long-sleeved clothing and long pants to protect your skin, and goggles to protect your eyes